Mahi-1000/G10-MetroKey/README.md

 This problem could be solved by using a metro card which can top up by the user’s device itself and does not require any top up machine.
 For that we are making a virtual metro card which works the same as our traditional metro card but more effectively and efficiently.
 To integrate with a metro card system, you would need permission and API access, identify the data exchange protocol, develop the interface, implement data storage and retrieval, and test and refine the integration.

-*Timeline*
+*Timeline*<br>
-Project timeline    Milestones
+Project timeline    <br>
-April 2023 	        Project Initiation
+April 2023 	 :       Project Initiation<br>
-May 2023	          System Design
+May 2023	    :      System Design<br>
-June 2023	          Database management
+June 2023	     :     Database management<br>
-July 2023	          Build API for Integrating payment and external gateways
+July 2023	      :    Build API for Integrating payment and external gateways